-Based on our observations, there is possible to recommend following system of protection against pests during spring period - only registered preparations are used:
+Based on our observations, there is possible to recommend following system of protection against pests during spring period - only registered preparations should be used:

-1. Early spring application of Nurelle D (or Talstar) against stem weevils (C napi, C. pallidactylus).
+1. Early spring application of Nurelle D (or Talstar 100 EC) against stem weevils (C napi, C. pallidactylus).

-2. Application of Nurelle D approx. 5 day before flower against stem weevils, pollen beetles (M. aeneus) and pests of siliques (C. assimilis, D. brassicae).
-By this application is necessary to keep protection of bees!
+2. Application of Nurelle D approx. 5 day before flowering against stem weevils, pollen beetles (M. aeneus) and pests of siliques (C. assimilis, D. brassicae).
+By this application is necessary to keep protection for bees!

-3. Application of pyrethroids at beginning of flower against pollen beetles - only in case of their occurence.
+3. Application of pyrethroids at beginning of flowering against pollen beetles - only in case of their occurrence.

-4. Application at the end of flower (Mospilan 20 SP or Calypso 480 SC) against larvae of D. brassicae.
+4. Application at the end of flowering (Mospilan 20 SP or Calypso 480 SC) against larvae of D. brassicae.

-Based on our experiences, pretermission of some treatment term leads to general reduction in efficiency.
+Based on our experience, substantial delay in treatment time leads to general reduction in its efficiency.

 The presented system of protection is relatively expensive - approx. 1500 Kč/ha without application costs.
 Considering the price of rapeseed at 7500 Kč/ha, the only 200 kg/ha of yield increase would repay the price of treatments.
 Even by the price of rapeseed at only 6000 Kč/ha, the treatment costs are already recovered by 250 kg/ha of yield increase.
-Such of yield increases by current level of pests in oilseed rape are guaranteed almost every time - based on values from the 2003 year.
+Such yield increases by current level of pests injuries in oilseed rape are guaranteed almost every year - based on values from the 2003 year.